-A great time for the manager to check in with the new hire is at lunchtime; setting up a team lunch that includes the manager can help a new hire get integrated into the team faster and feel more comfortable around their manager.
+Taking their new hire to lunch is a great opportunity for the manager to help them feel more comfortable, and to check in on how they’re doing.
+Or setting up a team lunch can help a new hire get integrated into the team faster and feel more comfortable around their new team members.

 Will the company provide lunch or should the new hire bring their own?
 Will the team go out to lunch?

 Giving the new employee this information beforehand will only add to their experience and make them feel more at ease in their new workplace.

 They’ll also need to meet with their HR representative to review the details on how they’ll get paid and how to sign up for benefits.
 This is the time to share information about ancillary benefits like a gym membership, life insurance, 401k, or any other benefits the company might offer.

 Now, that’s enough to cover the basics of the employee’s first day.
 But there’s so much more a company can do to set up a new hire for success even on Day 1.

 Teams and managers can take the time to give the new hire an education on the product.
 What does the company make?
 How do they do it?
 Why do they do it?